 Gender Studies Major BA

-Gender studies is the interdisciplinary examination of the role of gender across the spectrum of human experience.
+Gender studies offers students an interdisciplinary examination of the role of gender across the spectrum of human experience.
 The program investigates how gender functions and shapes the lives and experiences of women and men, including the institutional, social, and scientific forces that create meaning around gender, the struggles and achievements of women across cultures and time, and the study of GLBT (gay, lesbian, bisexual and transgender) identity and communities.

-Courses in the gender studies program invite students to explore topics like the following: the social construction of femininity and masculinity from both historical and contemporary perspectives; the intersections of gender with race, class, religion, nationality, age, sexual orientation and other social categories; gender and the body; gender and sexual identity as organizing factors in social institutions and creative production; gender within international contexts; and feminist theory.
+Courses in the gender studies program invite students to explore topics such as: the social construction of femininity and masculinity from both historical and contemporary perspectives; the intersections of gender with race, class, religion, nationality, age, sexual orientation and other social categories; gender and the body; gender and sexual identity as organizing factors in social institutions and creative production; gender within international contexts; and feminist theory.

 Acceptance to the Program

 To be eligible for acceptance to the Gender Studies major, students must submit a College of Arts and Sciences Undergraduate Program Declaration Form.
 Consult with a faculty advisor before enrolling in courses toward the major.

 - At least half of the credits for the major must be completed at Metropolitan State University.